PoisotLab/ms_network_prediction/manuscript.md

 recent years [@Golubski2016EcoNet; @Golubski2011ModMod].
-One mathematical tool to describe these situations is hypergraphs: hypergraphs are the generalisation of a graph, allowing a broad yet manageable approach to complex interactions [@Carletti2020DynSys], allowing for particular interactions to occur beyond a pair of nodes.
+One mathematical tool to describe these situations is hypergraphs: hypergraphs are the generalisation of a graph, allowing a broad yet manageable approach to complex interactions [@Carletti2020DynSys], by allowing for particular interactions to occur beyond a pair of nodes.
 An additional degree of complexity is introduced by multi-layer networks [@Hutchinson2019SeeFor].
 Multi-layer networks include edges across "variants" of the networks (timepoints, locations, or environments).
 These